 Pedestrian crossings will be added where new roadways cross sidewalks.
 Existing and proposed pedestrian accommodations will not be impacted by proposed project improvements.
-The Voltaire Drive extension will have a 4-foot wide bicycle lane and sidewalks on both sides of the road.
+The Voltaire Drive extension will have 5-foot wide sidewalks on both sides of the road.
 In addition, a sidewalk connection will be completed on Consulate Drive from north of Delegates Drive to Commerce Park Drive.